xp4xbox/Python-Backdoor/readme.md

 ## Help

-If you need any help at all, feel free to post a "help" issue.
+If you need any help at all, feel free to open a "help" issue.

 ## Contributing